-State: West Virginia Regional Reviewer: Report Date: 05/10/2023 Submitted by: Tyler Thaxton
+State: West Virginia Regional Reviewer:

-System to be Impacted CRASHDRIVERVEHICLEROADWAY CITATION/ADJUDICATIONEMS/INJURY OTHER specify: Performance Area(s) to be Impacted ACCURACYTIMELINESSCOMPLETENESSACCESSIBILITY XUNIFORMITYINTEGRATION OTHER specify: Performance Measure used to track Improvement(s) Narrative Description of the Measure C/A-U-2: The percentage of citation records entered into the database with common uniform statewide violation codes.
-Relevant Project(s) in the State's Strategic Plan Title, number, and strategic Plan page reference for each Traffic Records System improvement project to which this performance measure relates Citation/Adjudication System Project #1: E-Citation: Page 21-23.
-Improvement(s) Achieved or Anticipated Narrative of the Improvement(s) Examine the first eCitation incident date created by an agency as the "first use date/year."
+System to be Impacted CRASHDRIVERVEHICLEROADWAY X_CITATION/ADJUDICATIONEMS/INJURY OTHER specify: Performance Area(s) to be Impacted ACCURACYTIMELINESSCOMPLETENESSACCESSIBILITYUNIFORMITYX_INTEGRATION OTHER specify: Performance Measure usedNarrative Description of the Measure to track Improvement(s) C/A-U-2: The percentage of citation records entered into the database with common uniform statewide violation codes.
+Relevant Project(s) in the State's Strategic Plan Title, number, and strategic Plan page reference for each Traffic Records System improvement project to which this performance measure relates Citation/Adjudication System Project #1: E-Citation: Page 23-25.
+Improvement(s) Achieved or Anticipated Narrative of the Improvement(s) Examine the first eCitation incident date created by an agency as the "first use date/year".
 Use that MIN date to see which agencies fall into each BASE_YEAR examined.
-This allows us to calculate the number of agencies using eCitation as an uniformity measure based on increasing rollouts and use of ReportBeam by law enforcement across the state for the capturing, submission and analysis of citations that all contain common uniform statewide violation codes.
-An additional 5 law enforcement agencies began using ReportBeam in the base year of 2023.
+This allows us to calculate the number of agencies using eCitation as an Integration measure based on increasing rollouts and use.
+An additional 4 law enforcement agencies began using ReportBeam in the base year of 2023.

-Specification of how the Measure is calculated / Narrative Description of Calculation / Estimation Method Each eCitation record is electronically examined. estimated The MIN incident date for each law enforcement agency is determined and used as the "First Use Date."
+Specification of how the Measure is calculated / estimated Narrative Description of Calculation / Estimation Method Each eCitation record is electronically examined.
+The MIN incident date for each law enforcement agency is determined and used as the "First Use Date".
 The "First Use Date" is calculated into a BASE_YEAR that is based on being between 04/01/PREVIOUS-YEAR and 03/31/CURRENT-YEAR and then stepping backwards to the very first eCitation incident date.
 The BASE_TOTAL is calculated from SUM(BASE_YEAR) Excluding the CURRENT_YEAR.
 A sample of each BASE_YEAR, BASE_TOTAL &amp; CURRENT_YEAR count is shown.
-Date and Baseline Value for the Measure For BASE_TOTAL = 4/1/2011-3/31/2022 (Gives Total Law Enforcement Agencies Using eCitation by SUMMING all previous BASE-YEAR) Date and Current Value for the Measure For CURRENT_YEAR = 4/1/2022-3/31/2023 (Gives a Total Law Enforcement Agencies that started using eCitation in the currently measured year) Regional Reviewer's Conclusion Check one Quantitative performance improvement has been documented.
+Date and Baseline Value for the Measure For BASE_TOTAL = 04/01/2010-03/31/2023(Gives Total Law Enforcement Agencies Using eCitation by SUMMING all previous BASE-YEAR) Date and Current Value for the Measure For CURRENT_YEAR = 04/01/2023-03/31/2024 (Gives a Total Law Enforcement Agencies that started using eCitation in the currently measured year) Regional Reviewer's Check one Conclusion Quantitative performance improvement has been documented.
 Quantitative performance improvement has not been documented.
 Not sure.
-If "has not" or "not sure": What remedial guidance have you given the State? -
+If "has not" or "not sure": What remedial guidance have you given the State?